 Registered Massage Therapy

 Registered Massage Therapy (RMT) is regulated, hands-on therapy for soft-tissue pain and dysfunction.
-Most extended health plans cover RMT visits and ICBC pre-approves RMT for motor-vehicle-accident recovery.
+Julie Mohy provides RMT at Bluebird and offers direct billing to most major extended health insurers.

 What RMT is